- Essential Nutrients Provided By Fruits

 [ Read: Avocados During Pregnancy ]

-- The good old guava is a tropical fruit and highly nutritious.
+- The good old guava is a tropical fruit and is highly nutritious.
 Do not be surprised if you have a strong craving, as it is quite common among pregnant women.

 - Guava helps regulate the immune system and blood pressure during pregnancy.